crywolfe/usus/ssl_rails_documentation.md

 The application is now ready to create the HTTPS server.

-The following code replaces `run Rails.application`.
-The additional options specifically tells WEBrick to boot up with SSL support and it also provides the SSL private key and SSL certificate name.
+Delete `run Rails.application`.
+Insert the code below in place of `run Rails.application`.

-Insert the code after `require 'webrick/https'`.
+The additional options specifically tell WEBrick to boot up with SSL support and it also provides the SSL private key and SSL certificate name.

 ```
 Rack::Handler::WEBrick.run Rails.application, {